pankod/superplate/documentation/docs/reverse-proxy.md

 id: reverse-proxy
 title: Reverse Proxy
 sidebar_label: Reverse Proxy
+description: How to use Reverse Proxy in Next.js apps?
 ---

 A proxy server sits between or intermediary server that forwards requests for content from multiple clients to different servers across the Internet.
 A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server.